A Guide to Hearing Aids

 Tips for Buying New Hearing Aids

-Here’s a basic breakdown of how a hearing aid works:
+Here’s a basic breakdown of how hearing aids work:

 - The microphone collects sound and transforms it into an electrical signal.